 |Can be altered for gluten-free diets||Children welcome|

-|Samples fish, can be altered for pescaterians||Includes market visits|
+|Samples fish, can be altered for pescatarians||Includes market visits|

-|Can be altered for vegetarians, not vegans||Terrain fairly flat/ Stroller – friendly|
+|Can be altered for vegetarians, but not for vegans||Terrain fairly flat/ Stroller – friendly|

+What is included in the fee?
 In addition to your Culinary Backstreets guide, all food consumed on the walk – almost a dozen different edible specialties – are included in the price.
 A limited selection of alcohol is served on the walks and is included in the price.

+Why is the Culinary Backstreets tour more expensive than some other walking tours?
 Our approach is different than most tour companies.
 Each of our culinary walks is the outcome of considerable research.
 We work with academics in the field and our own team of experienced professionals – both guides and local journalists.
 Our ongoing publishing of articles, from restaurant reviews to features about the intersection of food and culture, constantly feeds new material into the culinary walks, so they evolve and constantly improve.
 Though costly, we believe that this is how to create the quality experiences we strive for.